iotaledger/susee-streams-poc/README.md

 # SUSEE Streams POC

 ## About
-This project contains five test applications providing command line interfaces (CLI) to evaluate the iota streams functionality that is used in the SUSEE project.
+This project contains five test applications providing command line interfaces (CLI) to evaluate the *IOTA Streams* functionality that is used in the SUSEE project.
 Additionally, the static library *streams-poc-lib* provides C bindings for the most relevant *Sensor* specific functionality for the SUSEE project.

 Following test applications are contained.
-For more details regarding the general usecase please see below in the
+For more details regarding the general usecases, actors, applications and workflows of the SUSEE project please see below in the
 <a href="#applications-and-workflows">Applications and workflows</a> section:

 * [IOTA Bridge](iota-bridge)<br>
   * Needed by all Sensor applications to access the IOTA Tangle
     * Provides an http rest api used by the *Sensor* applications to access the tangle<br>
-    * Attaches the Streams packages received from the *Sensor* applications to the tangle
+    * Attaches the *Streams* packages received from the *Sensor* applications to the tangle
   * Forwards remote control commands from the *x86/PC Sensor* or *Management Console* to the Sensor applications
   * Forwards command confirmations from Sensor applications to the *x86/PC Sensor* or *Management Console*
   * Imitates processes